nielsvoss/lean-pitfalls/README.md

 is false because `m` is an automatic implicit parameter.
 The automatic implicit feature makes it hard to see that `m` was typed when `n` should have been typed instead.
+In newer Lean versions, you should be able to see an inline `{m}` appear in your text editor next to `my_theorem`, which indicates that `m` is acting as an automatic implicit parameter;
+it is worth watching for these annotations because they can help you find unintentional uses of `autoImplicit`.

 Issues can also manifest in hard to predict ways.
 For example, if you haven't yet imported `Mathlib.Data.Nat.Notation`, then in